 Figure 9-xxx— Feedback Information field format if the Feedback Type is set to 0

-The Unavailability Target Start Time field indicates the value of TSF[15:6] at the time when the STA transmitting the Multi-STA BlockAck frame becomes unavailable (see 11.2.1 (General)), except that this field is reserved (i.e., invalid and to be ignored by the recipient) if the Unavailability Duration subfield is equal to 0 [#1913].
-The Unavailability Duration field indicates the duration in units of 64 µs over which the STA transmitting the BSR NTB Trigger frame is unavailable, except that the value 0 indicates that the STA is available, and the value 1023 indicates that the STA is unavailable for an indefinite duration of time.
+The Unavailability Target Start Time field indicates the value of TSF[15:6] at the time when the STA transmitting the Multi-STA BlockAck frame will become unavailable (see 11.2.1 (General)), except that this field is reserved (i.e., invalid and to be ignored by the recipient) if the Unavailability Duration subfield is equal to 0 [#1913].
+The Unavailability Duration field indicates the duration in units of 64 µs over which the STA transmitting the BSRP NTB Trigger frame is unavailable, except that the value 0 indicates that the STA is available, and the value 1023 indicates that the STA is unavailable for an indefinite duration of time.

 TGbn editor: please add the following subclause: 37.2 UHR channel access [#3776]